damianoazzolini/damianoazzolini.github.io/_posts/2019-06-09-GibbsMhRej.md

 ![Markov chain image (credits: Wikipedia)](/images/mc.svg)

 The previous image can be interpreted as: there are two states, `E` and `A`.
 With probability 0.3 (i.e. 30%) the models stays in state `E` and with probability 0.7 the model goes to state `A`.
 Similarly, with probability 0.4 the model goes from `A` to `E` and with probability 0.6 the model stays in `A`.
-Notice that the sum of the probility on the outgoing arcs is 1.
+Notice that the sum of the probability on the outgoing arcs is 1.

 Markov chain can be use both in *discrete*, as this example and *continuous* time.
 Here we consider mainly discrete time.